2017 Research Association NZ Conference

 Experience a design approach to future making for the NZ insights industry

-This workshop will kick off with four different provocations for the future of customer insights in New Zealand.
-Our provocateurs include two fellows (Jesvier Kaur and Murray Campbell), a young researcher (Jenni Anderson) and a designer (Sherryn Macdonald from Experience Place).
+This workshop began with four different provocations for the future of customer insights in New Zealand.
+Our provocateurs included two fellows (Jesvier Kaur and Murray Campbell), a young researcher (Jenni Anderson) and a designer (Sherryn Macdonald from Experience Place).

 Richard Shed is currently a Design Lead at Thoughtfull Design where he leads design and innovation projects, working alongside teams from businesses like Sky Sports, Air New Zealand, Kensington Swan, Frucor and Ngai Tahu Tourism to develop new products, services and experiences.
 Prior to that (in the UK) he worked as Principal Research Lead at Native Design, designing ‘integrated’ experiences for Pernod Ricard, Microsoft, Coloplast and Bowers and Wilkins.